bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

    4D image where data across volumes within each voxel encode one or more discrete orientations using triplets of axis dot products.

-   If not all 3-vectors are of unit norm, parameter encoded as vector norm SHOULD be indicated in "`_parameter-*`" filename field.
+   This representation may be used in one of two ways:

+   1. Value per direction

+      Each 3-vector, once explicitly normalized, provides a direction on the unit sphere; the *norm* of each 3-vector additionally encodes the magnitude of some mode parameter, the nature of which MUST be indicated in the "`_parameter-*`" filename field.

+   2. Directions only

+      Each triplet of values encodes an orientation on the unit sphere (i.e. the 3-vector data are normalized); no quantitative value is associated with each triplet.

    Number of image volumes is equal to (3x*N*), where *N* is the maximum number of discrete orientations in any voxel in the image.